-As of October 31, 2018, only a small group of click measurement providers have been approved to measure specific ad interaction events on Google-hosted properties for Local inventory ads (LIA), and Model Automotive ads.
+There are only a small group of click measurement providers approved to measure specific ad interaction events on Google-hosted properties for Local inventory ads (LIA), and Model Automotive ads.
 To make sure your ads don't serve without measurement, the Google Ads team has paused all ad groups making third-party calls to unapproved providers.

-Unless you have authorized your account to continue running the impacted ads, previously created ads will be paused to prevent them from serving without measurement.
+Unless you've authorized your account to continue running the impacted ads, previously created ads will be paused to prevent them from serving without measurement.

-As of Dec 26, 2019, we offer restricted data processing for local inventory ads, to help retailers manage their compliance with the California Consumer Privacy Act (CCPA).
-Google disables callouts to third-party ad trackers for users Google determines are in California.
+We offer restricted data processing for local inventory ads.
+Google disables callouts to third-party ad trackers for users Google determines are in applicable U.S. states.

 For Local inventory, tracking templates will no longer be able to be used on Google hosted local store fronts via ValueTrack.
 There will be no third-party tracking for conversions or interactions.
 Clicks to Final URLs will continue to be trackable by third-party ad trackers.

 Ad interactions for these particular ad types include clicks to your website, as well as the following:

 |Local inventory ads||If you are using a Google-hosted local storefront (GHLS), when the user clicks on your local inventory ad and is directed to a Google-hosted page, it is counted as an engagement.|